ornithos/SeqAdaptiveIS/README.md

 # SeqAdaptiveIS

 Sequential adaptive mixture importance sampling (sequential AMIS).
 This is an implementation of AMIS (Cappé et al. 2008), which iteratively improves a proposal distribution via re-fitting to the (weighted) importance samples.
-It's implemented such that it's easy to use on a sequence of target distributions ($p\_1, \ldots, p\_T$) such that the proposal adapted at time $t$ can be used as the initial proposal at time $t+1$.
+It's implemented such that it's easy to use on a sequence of target distributions ($p\_1, \ldots, p\_T$); i.e. such that the proposal adapted at time $t$ can be used as the initial proposal at time $t+1$.

 Note that I wrote the source for this a couple of years before this refactoring, and so if correctness vs the paper is critical for you, please check the source, as I don't remember if there was any deviation from the paper.
 FWIW it's unlikely that there is anything major different, but it may differ in some small details.